raspberrypilearning/code-a-carol/en/step_6.md

 ![Partridge](images/partridge.png)

-In case you are wondering, these symbols are all **rests** of different durations and just mean that no notes should be played.
+In case you are wondering, these symbols are all **rests** of different durations and just mean that no notes should be played"

+![Rests](images/rests.png)

 You can ignore them when you are coding the melody.

-![Rests](images/rests.png)

 --- hints ---
 --- hint ---